mmtk/mmtk-core/docs/userguide/src/migration/prefix.md

             safepoint).
     +   `on_gc_end`: Renamed to `on_pause_end`.
         *   No change to timing, only the name.
+    +   `on_gc_start`/`on_gc_end`: New methods that reuse the old names, but with different meaning.
+        *   A GC cycle consists of one or more STW pauses plus any concurrent work in between them.
+            These new hooks are called once per GC cycle, rather than once per pause.
+        *   For a stop-the-world plan, a GC cycle is exactly one pause, so `on_gc_start`/`on_gc_end` fire at the same time as `on_pause_start`/`on_pause_end`.
+        *   For a concurrent plan whose cycle spans multiple pauses (e.g. an initial mark pause and a final mark pause with concurrent marking in between), `on_gc_start` is only called for the first pause of the cycle, and `on_gc_end` only for the last.

 This only affects VM bindings that provide a custom `GCTriggerPolicy` (via `Collection::create_gc_trigger`).